-Kraken’s most powerful trading tools, like the dark pool, business accounts, and trading via the over-the-counter desk are only available to Pro accounts, who need to provide extensive documentation in addition to a KYC questionnaire.
+Kraken’s most powerful trading tools, like the dark pool, business accounts, and trading via the over-the-counter desk are only available to Pro accounts, who need to provide extensive documentation in addition to a KYC questionnaire to access premium services.

 Once you’ve set up an account and gotten the appropriate level of verification, you can jump right into trading.
 Deposits and withdrawals can be made via SEPA, SWIFT, wire, domestic transfers, and in some cases credit or debit cards.
 If you’re in the EU and live in one of the SEPA countries, fiat deposits via SEPA are free.

 Kraken is available in 48 US states, with the exception of Washington and New York, and 178 countries.
+Kraken countries supported include most of the world.
+There are exceptions to Kraken exchange supported countries.
 Kraken is unavailable in Afghanistan, Congo-Brazzaville, Congo-Kinshasa, Cuba, Iran, Iraq, Libya, North Korea, Syria, and Tajikistan.

 Kraken does not offer a wallet.

 Kraken is widely considered one of the safest crypto exchanges.